marble/TYPO3CMS-TellMeSomethingAbout/Documentation/Topics/00ThisCanBeYourNewTopic.rst

 Here are some ideas:

+Blogpostings
+   ...

 Clever solution
    ...

 Definition
    ...

-Techniques
+Keywords
    ...

-Tools
+Links
    ...

+See also
+   * Like to a document.
+Example: :doc:`00ThisCanBeYourNewTopic`
+   * ...

 Slides
    ...

-Blogpostings
+Techniques
    ...

+Tools
+   ...

 Videos
-   ...

-Links
    ...